Your savings and investment income get added to your total income on your annual tax return.

 Is interest earned on a savings account taxable in Canada?

 Yes, interest earned on your savings account is taxable in Canada.
-You’re not taxed on savings account deposits, because you’ve already paid income tax on this.
+You’re not taxed on savings account deposits because you’ve already paid income tax on this.
 However, interest earned on deposits is considered general income and is taxed in the year it’s received.
-In short: you do pay tax on savings account interest.
+In short, you do pay tax on savings account interest.

 General income is income from sources other than capital gains (which come, for example, from the stock market or real estate investments).
+According to the CRA, sources of general income include:

 Interest